DarvidTorres/mydocs/Python/OOP/Classes, objects and inheritance.md

 print(my_obj := MyClass())
 ```
+creates a new _instance_ of the class and assigns this object to the local variable `my_obj`.

 - Inheritance: A mechanism in which a new class is derived from an existing class.
 The derived class (child class) inherits attributes and methods from the base class (parent class).